IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/UpdateModelDeployment.md

 # Updating your models and deployments

 In this module, we will explore how we can update a model or deployment once it has been released/created.
-Model operations and lifecycle management includes many different aspects that would need to be addressed, including but not limited to: determining when a model needs to be replaced, testing models, comparing model performance, deployment testing (for example canary testing), and much more.
+Model operations and lifecycle management includes many different aspects that would need to be addressed, including, but not limited to: determining when a model needs to be replaced, testing models, comparing model performance, deployment testing (for example canary testing), and much more.
 In this lab we will focus just on the capabilities to update the model or the deployment, not on the methodology or testing approach.

 > **Note:** The lab instructions below assume you have completed the Machine Learning with AutoAI labs.
 You should have already created a model and an online deployment which we will update in this lab.